-Last week, it turns out, was National Eating Disorders Awareness Week.
-Until I read about it later on Huffington Post’s lifestyle page, I was not aware of this awareness event, but that doesn’t matter, because I’m always aware of eating disorders.
+It reminded me of this post, which I wrote 10 years ago when I discovered it was National Eating Disorders Awareness Week.
+Until I read about it later on Huffington Post’s lifestyle page, I had not been aware of this awareness event, but that didn’t matter, because I’ve always been aware of eating disorders.

-They’re everywhere.
-I’m not just talking about the classics, good ol’ anorexia and bulimia.
-That’s way too narrow a definition.
-There are so many different ways for someone’s eating to be dis-ordered.
-As in, messed up.
+I never had a severe eating disorder, but the classics (anorexia and bulimia) are too narrow a definition.
+There are so many different ways for someone’s eating to be dis-ordered, or messed up.

 I get mono and tonsilitis.
 I use the attending sore throat as a license to keep my own pint of Ben and Jerry’s Heathbar Crunch in the freezer.
 For safety, I lick the spoon and stick it back in, and let the family know that the ice cream is officially contaminated.
 I eat about a pint a day, a habit which lasts well beyond the mono.

 This may be normal teen eating behavior.
 But pair that with a year of skipping gym — which I get away with because the school nurse is a pushover — and I’m struggling to snap my Girbaud jeans.
 I’ve been weight-conscious since I was 5, but now I’m desperate.
 The stage is set.

 Summer after 11th grade

 I spend a month in Cannes, France.
 The family I lodge with locks all the pastries in an armoire at night so I can’t get at them, which is just as well.

 During the day, I decide to eat nothing but a green apple so I can save calories, along with all the money my parents gave me to spend.
 Every night, I eat fish soup or a tomato and tuna salade – French for salad – without the dressing.
 This works well.